Cornelius (musician): Bullying controversy

-In interviews in 1994 and 1995, Oyamada said that he had bullied students with in school.
-In one interview, Oyamada dismissed the incidents with a laugh.
-In a 1995 interview for Quick Japan, Oyamada said he was involved with a group of bullies who had locked a disabled student in a vaulting box, wrapped another student in gymnastics mattresses and kicked them, made fun of a disabled student running a long-distance race.
+In a 1995 interview for Quick Japan, Oyamada said he was involved with a group of bullies who had locked a disabled student in a vaulting box and recounted several episodes reflecting his friendship with him, which lasted from elementary through high school.
+The interview reported that he did not commit additional acts of bullying, but witnessed them.
+In the same article, the disabled student was solicited for comment and referred to Oyamada as a friend.

-He also said that such acts were committed only up until his early teens, and recounted several episodes reflecting his friendship with the disabled student, which lasted from elementary through high school.
-The disabled student himself also responded in the same article—during the interviewer’s visit to see him—when asked whether he had been close to Oyamada, saying that he had.

 On July 14, 2021, the Tokyo Organising Committee of the Olympic and Paralympic Games (TOCOG) announced that Oyamada would be a composer of the 2020 Summer Olympics opening ceremony.
-Then, the sharing of a blog post—distorting his portrayal by selectively quoting his past interviews—by an anti-Olympics account on Twitter triggered a social media backlash.
-Two days later, Oyamada tweeted an apology, but also said articles had contained exaggerations or mistakes that he had not corrected.
+Following this, a post containing false excerpts from the original interviews was circulated by an anti-Olympics account on Twitter, triggering a social media backlash.
+Two days later, Oyamada tweeted an apologizing for his "thoughtless remarks and actions" against other students during his youth and was deserving of criticism, although the articles had contained exaggerations and mistakes, such as a claim that he had forced a student to masturbate.
 Toshirō Mutō, the chief executive of the Organising Committee, said he wanted Oyamada to remain.
 On July 19, four days before the ceremony, Oyamada decided to leave the creative team for the Tokyo Olympics on his own terms.

-In September 2021, Oyamada appeared in a two-hour interview with Shūkan Bunshun addressing why he took so many years to address his past actions.
-He made an additional statement which stated how a blog post that circulated online edited information from past interviews to describe Oyamada as the perpetrator, even though the original Quick Japan interview stated that he did not commit the acts in question.
+A television program he had scored was removed from broadcasting.

-Later, two major publishers in Japan released books examining the controversy surrounding Oyamada.
-The author of one of the books discusses a series of events—in which a distorted image of him, shaped in the 2000s on 2channel, an anonymous Japanese message board, and later on a blog, led to an online backlash that was subsequently reported by mainstream media without sufficient verification—as an example of an infodemic.

-Another author, after having interviewed several of Oyamada’s former classmates, states that he was unable to confirm facts as reported by a major daily newspaper.
+In September, Shūkan Bunshun published a more detailed statement drawn from a two-hour interview with Oyamada, in which he explained that some of the claims had originated from the false excerpts that circulated.
+In 2023 and 2024, two major publishers in Japan released books about the controversy.
+One of the books argues that a distorted image of him, shaped in the 2000s on 2channel, an anonymous Japanese message board, and later on a blog, led to an infodemic spread by the mainstream media.
+Another author, after having interviewed several of Oyamada’s former classmates, states that he was unable to confirm facts as reported in media coverage.

 Discography

-The discography of Cornelius consists of seven studio albums, three soundtracks, twelve remix and compilation albums, three extended plays, twenty-eight singles and seven video albums.
+The discography of Cornelius consists of eight studio albums, three soundtracks, twelve remix and compilation albums, three extended plays, thirty one singles and seven video albums.